tinyherocarrot/react-timeline-component/README.md

 ## Looking Forward

+* Some elements are not perfectly dynamic, have fixed "px" values.

 ## Testing

 * I recently came across this [article](https://blog.kentcdodds.com/write-tests-not-too-many-mostly-integration-5e8c7fff591c) by Kent Dodds, a frontend engineer at PayPal.
 I wholeheartedly agree integration is the most "bang for your buck" type of testing